jamieman-codes/Detection-of-Manipulated-Pricing-in-Smart-Energy-CPS-Scheduling/README.md

 poetry install
 ```

-Run the classifer with:
+A file can then be run with:
 ```
-poetry run python classifer.py
+poetry run python FILNAME
 ```